 Onset of neonatal sepsis can be

-Early-onset sepsis usually results from organisms acquired intrapartum.
+Early-onset neonatal sepsis usually results from organisms acquired intrapartum.
 Most infants have symptoms within 6 h of birth.

-Group B streptococcus (GBS) and gram-negative enteric organisms (predominantly Escherichia coli Escherichia coli Infections The gram-negative bacterium Escherichia coli is the most numerous aerobic commensal inhabitant of the large intestine.
+Most cases are caused by group B streptococcus Streptococcal Infections Streptococci are gram-positive aerobic organisms that cause many disorders, including pharyngitis, pneumonia, wound and skin infections, sepsis, and endocarditis.
+Symptoms vary with the organ... read more (GBS) and gram-negative enteric organisms (predominantly Escherichia coli Escherichia coli Infections The gram-negative bacterium Escherichia coli is the most numerous aerobic commensal inhabitant of the large intestine.
 Certain strains cause diarrhea, and all can cause infection when... read more ).
-Vaginal or rectal cultures of women at term may show GBS colonization rates of up to 35%.
+Vaginal or rectal cultures of women at term may show group B streptococcus colonization rates of up to 35%.
 At least 35% of their infants also become colonized.
 The density of infant colonization determines the risk of early-onset invasive disease, which is 40 times higher with heavy colonization.
-Although only 1/100 of infants colonized develop invasive disease due to GBS, > 50% of those present within the first 6 h of life.
+Although only 1/100 of infants colonized develop invasive disease due to group B streptococcus, > 50% of those present within the first 6 h of life.
 Nontypeable Haemophilus influenzae sepsis has also been identified in neonates, especially premature neonates.